farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - Either use the [Gear extra](https://fari.games/en/srds/fari-games/charge-rpg/gear-extra) for a protective item.
 - Use a "magic charge" clock that depletes with use (may or may not be replenished by the caster) that can be tracked on the character sheet, using `projects`.
+- For both of the aforementioned items, you may use [Keita Creation's repairs and restoration rules](https://keitacreates.itch.io/repairs-and-restorations)
-- Make the spell much harder to cast and more dangerous.
+- Make the spell much harder to cast and more dangerous on further uses in the same scene.
 - Make further uses of the effect have a cost (see above).
-- For an item, allow the character wearing the item to roll for the spell in lieu of the caster (give them narrative permission to do something)..
+- For an item, allow the character wearing the item to roll for the spell in lieu of the caster (give them narrative permission to do something).
+- You may treat the item as an [Asset](https://fari.games/en/srds/fari-games/charge-rpg/asset-extra) for spells with delayed effect
+- You may also treat them as an [Asset](https://fari.games/en/srds/fari-games/charge-rpg/asset-extra) for spells multiple uses using a clock, either with fixed effect, or with different effects depending on the number of segments ticked (see below)

 ### The effect of magic

-Use the effect rating of the spell, or clear segments (if the spell is a clock), to determine its effect.
+Use the effect rating of the spell, or empty segments (if the spell is a clock), to determine its effect.
 When ticking clocks, follow the normal rules.
 If the spell is meant to help an ally or hinder the enemy, it applies a bonus (only on rolls where the effect might be relevant) :

 A spell with **limited** effect (1 segment) will only have a small impact on whatever you're doing : it only provides a better effect or a better position